camfort/fortran-src/joss/paper.md

 tree.
 For example, the top-level of the AST is the `ProgramFile a` type, which comprises a list of `ProgramUnit a` values, parameterised by the annotation type `a` (i.e., that is the generic type parameter).
-  The annotation facility is useful for collecting information about types within the nodes of the tree, or flagging whether the particular node of the tree has been rewritten or refactored.
+  The annotation facility is useful for collecting information about types within the tree nodes or flagging whether the particular node of the tree has been rewritten.

 Some simple transformations are provided on ASTs:

 * Grouping transformation, turning unstructured ASTs into structured ASTs;
 (`Language.Fortran.Transformation.Grouping`);
-* Disambiguation of array indexing vs. function calls (as they share the same syntax in Fortran) (`Language.Fortran.Transformation.Disambiguation`);
-and intrinsic calls from regular function calls, (`Language.Fortran.Transformation.Disambiguation.Intrinsic`), e.g.
+* Disambiguation of array indexing vs. function calls (as they share the same syntax in Fortran) (`Language.Fortran.Transformation.Disambiguation`), and intrinsic calls from regular function calls, (`Language.Fortran.Transformation.Disambiguation.Intrinsic`), e.g.